* Updated June 17, 2019*

 When can I setup an Excepted Benefit HRA?

-The proposed rules recommend that these new HRAs become effective January 1st, 2020.
-We'll have to wait until then!
+These new HRAs become effective January 1st, 2020.
+We'll have to wait until Q4.